nesnes/IA_robot/README.md

 > To be loaded, your board must be added in `boards/__init__.py`

 # Feedback
 Please write an issue if any bug is found or if you want to discuss about an implmentation.
-Notice that the project is still under development (june 2017).
+Notice that the project is still under development (May 2018).